tdurouchoux/dsview_vault/topics/Concept/Data Annotation.md

 type: Concept
 ---

-The process of labeling data points to enhance understanding and facilitate further analysis.
+The process of labeling data points to provide context and facilitate further analysis.